Machine learning methods for subpixel trajectory reconstruction in discretized position detectors: Acknowledgements

-This research was supported in part by an appointment to the Oak Ridge National Laboratory (ORNL) Graduate Research at ORNL (GRO) Program, sponsored by the US Department of Energy and administered by the Oak Ridge Institute for Science and Education (ORISE).
+This work is supported by the College of Engineering and the Grainger Institute for Engineering at the University of Wisconsin--Madison.
+This research was supported in part by an appointment to the Oak Ridge National Laboratory GRO Program, sponsored by the U.S. Department of Energy and administered by the Oak Ridge Institute for Science and Education.